mendix/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 To help users understand what needs to be done to invoke a specific model using the [Invoke Generic Model](#invoke-generic-model), we have included two example implementations in the Amazon Bedrock Connector:

-* An implemnentation for invoking the Claude v.
+* An implementation for invoking the Claude v.
 2.1 LLM that generates text
 * An implementation for the SDXL v.
 1.0 LDM model that generates images from a text prompt.

 These examples can be used as a reference together with the documentation found on this page, in the Bedrock console, and offered by the provider of the model.
 For more Example implementations, see [Amazon Bedrock Example Implementation](https://marketplace.mendix.com/link/component/215751).